 Skip to Content

-We love this stretch of the Indian River Lagoon with its oyster bars and clam beds, an eco-system that nourishes a thriving marine environment harboring an abundance of redfish, black drum, spotted sea trout, snook and tarpon.
+We love this stretch of the Indian River Lagoon with its clam beds and oyster bars, an eco-system that nourishes a thriving marine environment with great fishing and great kayaking.

 grant seafood festival